caanaan/linuxdevconfig/vim/MyVimQuickReference.md

   * 'f'   file:   open the filename under cursor
   * 'i'   includes: find files that include the filename under cursor
   * 'd'   called: find functions that function under cursor calls

+## CTags
+* ctags -R . - generate a new tags file for the current directory tree
+* :set tags+=tags - add the ./tags file to the tags file definition
+* Ctrl + ] - Go to the definition of the current tag under the cursor
+* :tag <tagName> - to search the tags file for the tag
+* CtrlP can also search tags - see its section for info